-- At the Aquaculture beyond 2000 conference sponsored by AFFA and FRDC, participants resolved, after recognising that more than 90% of aquaculture value was derived from five species, that public investment in aquaculture R&D should focus on species that have a high potential for commercialisation.
-The Australian Government announced it would support an Aquaculture Action Agenda to facilitate aquaculture development. - As a result of this Agenda, the National Aquaculture Council was formed with Australian Government seed funding.
+- At the Aquaculture Beyond 2000 conference sponsored by AFFA and FRDC, participants resolved, after recognising that more than 90% of aquaculture value was derived from five species, that public investment in aquaculture R&D should focus on species that have a high potential for commercialisation.
+The Australian Government announced it would support an Aquaculture Action Agenda to facilitate aquaculture development. - As a result of this Agenda, the National Aquaculture Council was formed with Australian Government seed funding [See Appendix B: FRDC's Representative Organisations].
 Further, the conference resolution was embraced by the FRDC as its future aquaculture investment strategy.
 The potential to use inland saline water for aquaculture was identified in a national R&D plan funded by the FRDC.